wcarmon/docs/rust/modules.md

 1. [`mod`](https://doc.rust-lang.org/std/keyword.mod.html) is the closest thing rust has to `import` (golang, java, node, ts, dart, )
 1. If you declare a module (using [`mod`](https://doc.rust-lang.org/std/keyword.mod.html)), Rust uses "a resolution algorithm" to find it
 1. One file can have multiple modules, flat or nested
+1. A Module CANNOT cross a file boundary
-1. You can split one module across multiple files
+    1. You can re-export things from other modules (`pub use crate::...`)
-    1. by re-exporting modules
-    1. TODO: is there another way?
 1. Module defines visibility barrier (**pub**lic, private, etc)
 1. Language Comparison
     1. *Node*: [no packages, only files, import files](https://nodejs.org/api/packages.html#imports)